 EDS is encouraging incoming applicants who can demonstrate concerns about social issues.
 The Financial Aid Committee will read the application essay that is part of the documents requested for the admission to the school.

-In the academic year 2013-14 EDS will award 2 full tuition scholarships.
 The scholarships will cover 100% of tuition costs in subsequent years until graduation provided that the scholarship recipient(s) maintains a 3.8 GPA average every year.

 This application is due to the school at the same time as your application materials.
 If you have already applied to the school, you can send this application separately.
 EDS Merit Scholarship Application [PDF]